neuroinformatics-unit/datashuttle/_sources/pages/get_started.md.txt

 your password will have to be enterred only once, when setting up this connection.

-## Making Directories
+## Making Folders

-Subject and session project directories can be made using the function make_sub_dir().
+Subject and session project folders can be made using the function make_sub_folders().
 This function accepts a subject name (or list of subject names), with optional session name and data type inputs.
-If no session or data type name is provided, an empty subject directory will be made at the top directory level.
+If no session or data type name is provided, an empty subject folder will be made at the top folder level.

 All subject or session names must be prefixed with "sub-" or "ses-" respectively, as according to SWC-BIDS.
 If these prefixes are not input, they will be automatically added.
 To make all data types (i.e. all datatypes for which use_<data_type> configuration is true),